christianalfoni/jflux/README.md

 ```

 ####<a name="components-updates">Updates</a>
 Components are very smart when updating.
-They will do a diff of the jFramework UI structure and only do necessary DOM operations to update the UI.
+They will do a diff of the jFlux UI structure and only do necessary DOM operations to update the UI.
 This includes attributes, text nodes and lists.
 You can call `this.update()` at any time, though they are normally used with state updates.

 ```javascript
 var MyComponent = $$.component(function () {